Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 46, is two points above Saturday's over/under.
+- The combined points per game average of the two teams, 46, is two points more than Saturday's over/under.

 - These two squads combine to allow 42.2 points per game, 1.8 fewer than this contest's over/under.